Body Image

 Posted on 24/05/2011 in Body Image, Children, Parenting

+TL;DR: Compulsive Exercise Disorder in teens is an unhealthy obsession with exercise that can harm their body, school, and relationships.
+It often stems from sports pressure or body image issues.
+Treatment includes therapy, medical care, and family support.
 Most people agree that regular activity is a good thing for the body.
 Exercise triggers the release of endorphins in the body.
 This hormone is responsible for the feeling of well-being that often comes after exercise, sex, or eating chocolate.
-Called the endorphin rush, this has a number of beneficial effects for the body – such as increasing pleasure and reducing pain.
-Exercise strengthens the heart and the muscles, gets rid of unwanted weight, lowers the amount of fat in the body, and reduces the risk of disease.
-All of these contribute to an overall sense of well being.
-WHAT… Read More Here!
+Called the endorphin rush, this has a number of beneficial effects for the body – such as increasing pleasure and reducing pain.… Read More Here!

 Understanding the Link between Obesity and Depression